fablabsd/MakerPass-Backend/install/README.txt

 	(b)  Then in your .git/config file replace the https url link with the new link that is generated under the "clone" dialog in bitbucket (it should show "SSH" as the selected link).

-** SQLite -- Read instruction in "INSTALL" file.
-This probably just consists of a ./configure; make; make install
+** SQLite -- sudo apt-get install sqlite3
+If you get a weird error about it not existing in /usr/local/bin just do a which sqlite3 and you will see it's installed in /usr/bin...no idea why it's looking for it in usr/local/bin -- might have something to do with the fact that my first attempt on this involved compiling from source